cabal-club/cable/readme.md

 skewed backwards by an hour, their newer post would appear in the past instead of being sorted ahead.

-By allowing posts to *link* to other posts by their hash, a comparator function can be written that takes causal links into account, and uses the timestamp only as a fallback in case no link chain can be found:
+By allowing posts to link to other posts by their hash, a comparator function can be written that takes causal links into account, and uses the timestamp only as a fallback in case no link chain can be found at a given point in time:

 ```js
 // Assumes an internal representation of chat messages of the form